arianarobertson/python-project-1/learningjournal.md

 4. Progress towards goals set in Exercise 1
 So far, I have made solid progress towards my goals.
 I have gained confidence in handling different data types, writing conditional statements, and using loops to simplify repetitive tasks.
 I am now able to write functions that organize code logically and make my programs more efficient.
 Moving forward, I aim to deepen my understanding of Python libraries and improve my debugging skills during coding exercises.

+---

+# 📘 Learning Journal: Exercise 1.4 - File Handling in Python

+## Learning Goals

+- Use files to store and retrieve data in Python

+## Reflection Questions

+### 1. Why is file storage important when you’re using Python?
+What would happen if you didn’t store local files?

+File storage is important because it allows data to be saved permanently beyond the program’s runtime.
+Without local files, any data created or modified during program execution would be lost once the program stops, meaning users would have to re-enter data every time.
+Persistent storage ensures data continuity and supports more complex applications.

+---

+### 2. In this Exercise you learned about the pickling process with the `pickle.dump()` method.
+What are pickles?
+In which situations would you choose to use pickles and why?

+Pickles are a way of serializing Python objects into a byte stream so they can be saved to a file and later loaded back into a Python program with their structure and data intact.
+Pickles are useful when you want to save complex Python objects like dictionaries, lists, or custom classes and retrieve them later exactly as they were, without converting them to a human-readable format.

+---

+### 3. In Python, what function do you use to find out which directory you’re currently in?
+What if you wanted to change your current working directory?

+To find the current working directory, you use `os.getcwd()`.
+To change the current working directory, you use `os.chdir(path)` where `path` is the directory you want to switch to.
+This is done by importing the `os` module first.

+---

+### 4. Imagine you’re working on a Python script and are worried there may be an error in a block of code.
+How would you approach the situation to prevent the entire script from terminating due to an error?

+I would use a try-except block to catch and handle the error gracefully.
+This way, if an exception occurs in the protected code, the program can respond appropriately (e.g., showing a message or retrying) without crashing or stopping execution entirely.

+---

+### 5. You’re now more than halfway through Achievement 1!
+Take a moment to reflect on your learning in the course so far.
+How is it going?
+What’s something you’re proud of so far?
+Is there something you’re struggling with?
+What do you need more practice with?
+Feel free to use these notes to guide your next mentor call.

+My learning is progressing steadily, and I’m proud of understanding how to use functions and data structures effectively in Python.
+I am still working on becoming more confident with file handling and exception management.
+I would like more practice with organizing larger programs and working with binary files to strengthen my overall coding skills.